Andy Ibáñez Preview, Player Props: Tigers vs. Royals

-On Tuesday, Andy Ibanez (.379 slugging percentage in past 10 games, with zero home runs) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 6:40 PM ET.
+Andy Ibanez -- with a slugging percentage of .367 in his past 10 games (including zero homers) -- will be in action for the Detroit Tigers against the Kansas City Royals, with Jonathan Bowlan on the hill, on September 27 at 6:40 PM ET.

-He racked up two hits (going 2-for-3) in his most recent game against the Athletics.
+He had a one-hit showing in his most recent game (1-for-3) against the Royals.

 Sportsbook Promo Codes